 If you chose option 2, it means that the budget allocated to you following the assessment would be managed on your behalf by an organisation that you choose.
 You still maintain the choice and flexibility provided by Option 1, however, you won’t need to have a separate bank account or do accounts, as this will be done by the service you choose.
 They will pay for the services included in your care plan from your budget.
 Some organisations may charge you a fee for managing your budget but they will need to agree this with you in advance.
 The only difference between option 1 and 2 is that under option 2 you won’t be able to employ a personal assistant– this can only be done under option 1.

 OPTION 3: SUPPORT ARRANGED BY THE NHS/ LOCAL AUTHORITY

 In practice this option means the support will be arranged for you in the more traditional way.
 However, you have the right to have a say about your needs and preferences, and these should be taken into account and included in your care plan where possible.
 The support provided should be as flexible as possible ensuring that you maintain choice and control in the services you receive.

 Under this option you can choose to have different services provided under any of the 3 options discussed above.
 Option 4 provides the most flexibility and control over a package of support.

 How can Birchwood Highland Help?

-Birchwood Highland provides services to a number of people accessing help through SDS using the different options.
-Many people choose to use the Individual Service Fund as an option giving them a lot of flexibility with a peace of mind as we will deal with all the invoicing and accounts.
+Birchwood Highland provides services to a number of people accessing support and/or care through SDS using the different options.
+Many people choose to use option 2, the "Individual Service Fund" (ISF) as an option giving people we support, and those close to them, a lot of flexibility with a peace of mind as we will deal with all the invoicing and accounts.

 If you would like to receive more information about our services and how to access these through SDS, please get in touch.

-The Statutory Guidelines about SDS published by the Scottish Government can be accessed here:
+The Statutory Guidelines about SDS published by the Scottish Government can be accessed here.